 Herbs: Nothing beats the taste of fresh herbs in a stew.
 I love the combination of garlic, thyme, oregano, and parsley in my stew.
 But that does not mean you cannot experiment.

-Seasoning: I like to keep it simple and let the flavor of the fresh herbs shine throughout my stew.
+Seasoning: I like to keep it simple and let the flavour of the fresh herbs shine throughout my stew.
 Hence, salt, pepper, and a dash of red paprika do the magic for me.
-You can try jazzing up your stew with curry powder, cumin powder, turmeric powder, or red chili flakes.

-Stock or Broth: If you want to make a flavorsome stew, please use stock instead of water to cook the lentil and vegetables.
-In case, you are out of homemade stock, use stock cubes dissolved in warm water or canned stock.
+Stock or Broth: If you want to make a flavoursome stew, please use stock instead of water to cook the lentil and vegetables.
+In case, you are out of homemade stock, use stock cubes/bouillon cubes dissolved in warm water or canned stock.

 Here is a step-by-step Instant Pot Stew cooking method.
 It is a 10 minute instant pot lentil recipe.